 Snack: Organic roast beef wrapped around avocado.

-Dinner: Roast chicken legs (you want the dark meat) or lamb shank with sweet potato and broccoli stir-fry.
+Dinner: Roast chicken legs (you want the dark meat) or lamb shank with sweet potato or brown rice and broccoli stir-fry.

 Evening snack: coconut flour muffins toasted and topped with butter or coconut butter.